AdobeDocs/media-analytics.en/help/sdk-implement/player-state-tracking/multiple-player-states.md

 - `stateStart(fullScreen)` - t1
 - `stateEnd(fullScreen)` - t2

-However, the client has to issue many `stateStart` and `stateEnd` events to signal multiple simultaneous state changes.
+However, this requires you to issue multiple `stateStart` and `stateEnd` events to signal multiple simultaneous state changes.
 In order to optimize this common behavior, a new `statesUpdate` event type has been implemented, which ends a list of states and starts a list of new states.